Swords made of T-10 and AISI 1095 steels – Performance and aesthetics

 Comparison of T-10 and AISI 1095:

-- Maximum hardness: T-10 achieves higher values due to tungsten, resulting in longer edge retention.
+- Maximum hardness: Thanks to tungsten, T-10 achieves higher values, ensuring longer edge durability.

-- Toughness: AISI 1095 is slightly more flexible, making it better suited for tools exposed to higher mechanical stress.
+- Toughness: AISI 1095 is slightly more flexible, which is advantageous for tools subjected to greater mechanical stress.

-- Visual aspect: T-10 typically displays a more pronounced and detailed hamon, increasing the collectible value of the replica.
+- Visual aspect: T-10 usually exhibits a more contrasting and detailed hamon, which increases the collectible value of the replica.

-Both steels require regular maintenance (cleaning and oiling) to preserve their appearance and integrity.
-The choice depends on whether you prefer extreme hardness (T-10) or balanced durability (AISI 1095).
+Both steels require regular care (cleaning and oil preservation) to protect their beauty and integrity.
+The choice depends on whether you prefer extreme hardness (T-10) or versatile durability (AISI 1095).